A Patient’s Guide to Iliotibial Band Syndrome and Treatment in Midlothian, VA

 The ITB glides back and forth over the lateral femoral condyle as the knee bends and straightens.
 Normally, this isn’t a problem.
 But the bursa between the lateral femoral condyle and the ITB can become irritated and inflamed if the ITB starts to snap over the condyle with repeated knee motions such as those from walking, running, or biking.

 People often end up with ITB syndrome from overdoing their activity.
 They try to push themselves too far, too fast, and they end up running, walking, or biking more than their body can handle.
 The repeated strain causes the bursa on the side of the knee to become inflamed.

 Some experts believe that the problem happens when the knee bows outward.
 This can happen in runners if their shoes are worn on the outside edge, or if they run on slanted terrain.
 Others feel that certain foot abnormalities, such as foot pronation, cause ITB syndrome.
 (Pronation of the foot occurs when the arch flattens.)

-Recently, health experts have found that runners with a weakened or fatigued gluteus medius muscle in the hip are more likely to end up with ITB syndrome.
+Recently, health experts have found that runners with a weakened or fatigued gluteus medius muscle in the hip is more likely to end up with ITB syndrome.
 This muscle controls outward movements of the hip.
 If the gluteus medius isn’t doing its job, the thigh tends to turn inward.
 This makes the knee angle into a knock-kneed position.
 The ITB becomes tightened against the bursa on the side of the knee.
 This is also called a valgus deformity of the knee.

 People with bowed legs may also be at risk of developing ITB syndrome.
 The outward angle of the bowed knee makes the lateral femoral condyle more prominent and can make the snapping worse.
 This condition is called a varus deformity of the knee.